The world has a #newnormal.

 Even though ad and CPC rates have fallen now, unless you have a very sharp messaging that will help you in immediate sales/ brand recall/ building a connection with customers, you can focus your marketing more on creating meaningful, helpful content.

-It will help you in better SEO and building brand trust, for the future.
+It will help you in improved SEO and building brand trust for the future.

 Analytics-> Is it still important?